accurascan/Android-KYC/README.md

     // Set min and max percentage for glare or set it -1 to remove glare filter livenessCustomization.setGlarePercentage(6/*glareMinPercentage*/, 99/*glareMaxPercentage*/);
     livenessCustomization.setApiKey("add api key");

+    // Set Liveness Mode as required
+    // 1.
+LivenessMode.FACE_3D - To enable Face Movement
+    // 2.
+LivenessMode.VOICE   - To enable Oral Verification
+    // 3.
+LivenessMode.All     - To enable Face Movement and Oral Verification both
+    livenessCustomization.livenessMode = LivenessMode.ALL;

+    //To customize Verified Sound
+    livenessCustomization.livenessVerifiedAlertSound = Your Uri;

+    //To customize Verified Animation when Liveness is successful livenessCustomization.livenessVerifiedAnimation = R.drawable.approved_sign;

+    //<editor-fold desc="customization for LivenessMode.VOICE">
+    livenessCustomization.feedBackOralInfoMessage = "Say each digits out loud";
+    //To customize Voice Icon for Oral Verification in Liveness Window livenessCustomization.voiceIcon = R.drawable.your_image;
+    //To customize Text Size and Color of verification code which is getting display on the middle of oval for voice verification livenessCustomization.codeTextSize = 30;
+    livenessCustomization.codeTextColor = Color.WHITE;
+    //</editor-fold>

     // must have to call SelfieCameraActivity.getCustomIntent() to create intent Intent intent = SelfieCameraActivity.getCustomIntent(this, livenessCustomization, "your_url");